-The CAS dataset was de-duplicated. via a standard operating procedure was applied to deduplicate cases for England, 2006-2011, by linking to ONS registration data.
+The CAS dataset was de-duplicated via a standard operating procedure that was applied to cases for England, 2006-2011, by linking to ONS registration data.
+Data for 2012-2014 were deduplicated by NCRAS.
 For all years only finalised registrations and cancers with valid ICD10 codes were included.